Haegue Yang: Work

-Yang states that while her work could be seen as conceptual in its broadest definition, and thus drawing from conceptual art from the 1960s and 70s, she believes a redefinition of the term conceptual art is needed for determining its role in contemporary art now.
+Yang’s style in her works could be defined “between minimalism and conceptualism” that creates “a kind of modernist paradox.”
+However, there is a “sense of distance” her work carries in order to “defamiliarize her modernist inspirations.”
+Ideally, she promotes an “anachronistic lens…to view present conditions” and “revise our understanding of modernist abstraction.”
+Therefore, while Yang states that her work could be seen as conceptual in its broadest definition, and thus drawing from conceptual art from the 1960s and 70s, she believes a redefinition of the term conceptual art is needed for determining its role in contemporary art now.
 Yang argues that for her practice, abstraction does not negate the possibility for narrative in her work, but instead "allows a narrative to be achieved without constituting its own limits."
 Art historian Joan Kee contends that Yang's interest in formalism "is marked by a sustained attention to morphology, to structure."

 When responding to questions around the role of feminism in her work, Yang argues that while sculptures like Sallim (shown at the 53rd Venice Biennale in 2009) can engage with issues around gender in references to housework, they have multiple valences that can extend into religion, immigration, and class.
 She has also pushed against the critical emphasis on her diasporic status in interpretations of her practice.
 In thinking about the relationship between aesthetics and politics, Yang cites Felix Gonzalez-Torres, whose work was shown with Yang in the 2011 show "The Sea Wall": "I say the best thing about aesthetics is that the politics which permeate it are totally invisible."

-In response to rising rent prices in Berlin, Yang and a number of friends – including artists Rirkrit Tiravanija, Nairy Baghramian, and Danh Võ – relocated their studio spaces in 2016 to a former pig farm in Stechlin, Brandenburg with a set of stone barns dating back to the 18th century.

-Light and Visibility
+Light and visibility

-Venetian Blinds
+Venetian blinds

 Yang began using Venetian blinds in her work in 2006 for a show at BAK, Utrecht.
 She became interested in the way blinds can filter light and thus alter conditions of visibility for the viewer.
 Yang's use of blinds reconfigure exhibition spaces through the interplay of transparency and opacity, both disconnecting and connecting different parts of exhibition spaces.
 Her large-scale installation works such as Accommodating the Epic Dispersion--On Non-cathartic Volume of Dispersion (2012) refuse a single point of apprehension, transforming space in conjunction with light and color.
+The use of venetian blinds in this work requires visitors to interact and connect with the work "physically...perceptually...[and] conceptually."